West Indies Legend Lara Discharged From Mumbai Hospital - UrduPoint

 West Indies batting legend Brian Lara was given the all-clear and discharged from a Mumbai hospital on Wednesday, a day after he was admitted because of chest pains

-Mumbai, (UrduPoint / Pakistan Point News - APP - 26th Jun, 2019 ) :West Indies batting legend Brian Lara was given the all-clear and discharged from a Mumbai hospital on Wednesday, a day after he was admitted because of chest pains.

 "He was discharged at 12:00 pm (0630 GMT).
-His condition is normal," hospital spokesman Parag Dhurke told AFP.
+His condition is normal," a spokesman for the hospital told AFP.

 Lara was rushed to hospital on Tuesday in India's financial capital where he is currently working for Star sports, the official broadcasters of the ongoing cricket World Cup.